 In Islam, wealth is not a pursuit.
 Every Muslim is only obligated to protect what he or she already has and to maximise those resources.
 Excess wealth is best channeled towards redistribution to the community.
 Zakat, one of the five pillars of Islam, is the most obvious reference for this.
 On top of that, charity also encouraged, for it promotes collective communal growth as opposed to personal achievements.

 While it is in the best interest of the community to partake in halal solutions, Islamic finance advocates for Muslims to avoid hardship.

-It may be a bit controversial to say it, but there have been instances in Islam where non-halal solutions are used as a necessary fall back.
-For example, the MUIS‘s Fatwa Committee has considered several economic and financial factors and has taken a neutral stand towards conventional insurance solutions in Singapore.
+It may be a bit controversial, but there have been instances in Islam where non-halal solutions are used as a necessary fall back.
+For example, after careful consideration, the MUIS‘s Fatwa Committee has taken a neutral stand towards conventional insurance solutions in Singapore.
 This is an example of how a rukhsah is decided by the Committee, with the purpose of ensuring prosperity for the community.

 About The Author

 Armen’s interest in finance and investment was sparked in 2012 when he came across articles about the sub-prime mortgage crisis and how it almost crashed the entire world economic system.